Hardarmyyy/Nginx_Service-Web_Application/README.md

- # Documentation of Three Tier Application Deployment using Docker-compose
+ # Documentation of Two Tier Application Deployment using Docker-compose

    -  Welcome to the documentation of a three tier application named PNP built using the MERN stack (MongoDB, Express, React, Node.js) with a Vite frontend project.
 This document will guide you through the key features and functionalities of the application and deployment on dockerhub using docker compose.